Basics of Group Representation

 - From the above exercise, we can see that Eq.
 (1) already contains the requirements that \begin{equation}\cal{D}(e)=\cal{I}\,.\end{equation} and that all the operators in the representation must be invertible \begin{equation}\cal{D}^{-1}(g):=\cal{D}(g^{-1})\,.\end{equation}

-As shown in this post, given a basis $|\alpha_1\rangle, \cdots, |\alpha_n\rangle$, there is one-to-one correspondence between an operator and its matrix form: \begin{equation}\cal{D}(g) \Big[|\alpha_1\rangle, \cdots, |\alpha_n\rangle\Big]=\Big[|\alpha_1\rangle, \cdots, |\alpha_n\rangle\Big]\,\mathbf{D}(g)\,.\end{equation} So in some textbook, the representation of a group $G$ is directly defined as a mapping from any $g\in G$ to a $n\times n$ invertible matrix of complex numbers $\mathbf{D}(g)$.
+As shown in this post, given a basis |\alpha_1\rangle, \cdots, |\alpha_n\rangle, there is one-to-one correspondence between an operator and its matrix form: \begin{equation}\cal{D}(g) \Big[|\alpha_1\rangle, \cdots, |\alpha_n\rangle\Big]=\Big[|\alpha_1\rangle, \cdots, |\alpha_n\rangle\Big]\,\mathbf{D}(g)\,.\end{equation} So in some textbook, the representation of a group G is directly defined as a mapping from any g\in G to a n\times n invertible matrix of complex numbers \mathbf{D}(g).

 Remarks:

-- All the invertible matrices form a group under matrix multiplication called general linear group $\text{GL}\left(n, \mathbb{C}\right)$.
+- All the invertible matrices form a group under matrix multiplication called general linear group \text{GL}\left(n, \mathbb{C}\right).

-- There is no requirement for the dimension $n$.
+- There is no requirement for the dimension n.
 In other word, a group can has representations in any dimensions.

-- The same operator $\cal{D}(g)$ has different but similar matrix forms under different basis \begin{equation}\mathbf{D'}(g)=\mathbf{S}^{-1}\,\mathbf{D}(g)\,\mathbf{S}\,.\end{equation} The central task of representation theory is to find a suitable basis within which the matrix form $\mathbf{D'}(g)$ becomes block diagonal if $\mathbf{D}(g)$ is not block diagonal.
+- The same operator \cal{D}(g) has different but similar matrix forms under different basis \begin{equation}\mathbf{D'}(g)=\mathbf{S}^{-1}\,\mathbf{D}(g)\,\mathbf{S}\,.\end{equation} The central task of representation theory is to find a suitable basis within which the matrix form \mathbf{D'}(g) becomes block diagonal if \mathbf{D}(g) is not block diagonal.

-- In an orthonormal basis, $\mathbf{D}(e)=\mathbf{I}$.
-Then in any basis, $\mathbf{D'}(e)=\mathbf{I}$ by similar transformation.
+- In an orthonormal basis, \mathbf{D}(e)=\mathbf{I}.
+Then in any basis, \mathbf{D'}(e)=\mathbf{I} by similar transformation.

 Adjoint Representation

-For any finite group $G$, its group elements can form a basis $|g_1\rangle, \cdots, |g_n\rangle$ of a representation space.
-There is a so-called adjoint representation $\cal{A}$ defined by \begin{equation}\cal{A}(g)\,|h\rangle :=| g hg^{-1}\tag{2}\rangle\end{equation} for any $g, h\in G$.
+For any finite group G, its group elements can form a basis |g_1\rangle, \cdots, |g_n\rangle of a representation space.
+There is a so-called adjoint representation \cal{A} defined by \begin{equation}\cal{A}(g)\,|h\rangle :=| g hg^{-1}\tag{2}\rangle\end{equation} for any g, h\in G.

 [Exercise 2] Verify that Eq.
 (2) forms a representation.

 [Solution] We only need to check Eq.
 (2) preserves the group multiplication.
-Indeed, for any $g_1, g_2, h\in G$,
+Indeed, for any g_1, g_2, h\in G,

-\begin{equation}\cal{A}(g_1)\cal{A}(g_2)\, |h\rangle=\cal{A}(g_1) |g_2hg^{-1}_2\rangle= |g_1g_2hg^{-1}_2g^{-1}_1\rangle=|(g_1g_2)h(g_1g_2)^{-1}\rangle=\cal{A}(g_1g_2)|h\rangle\,,\end{equation} and thus $\cal{A}(g_1)\cal{A}(g_2)=\cal{A}(g_1g_2)$.
+\begin{equation}\cal{A}(g_1)\cal{A}(g_2)\, |h\rangle=\cal{A}(g_1) |g_2hg^{-1}_2\rangle= |g_1g_2hg^{-1}_2g^{-1}_1\rangle=|(g_1g_2)h(g_1g_2)^{-1}\rangle=\cal{A}(g_1g_2)|h\rangle\,,\end{equation} and thus \cal{A}(g_1)\cal{A}(g_2)=\cal{A}(g_1g_2).

 Note:

-- If the basis $|g_1\rangle, \cdots, |g_n\rangle$ is orthonormal, i.e. $\langle g_i| g_j\rangle=\delta_{ij}$ for any $g_i,g_j\in G$, then the matrix element of $\cal{A}(g)$ is \begin{equation}\mathbf{A}_{ij}(g)=\langle g_i|\cal{A}(g)|g_j\rangle\,.\tag{3}\end{equation}
+- If the basis |g_1\rangle, \cdots, |g_n\rangle is orthonormal, i.e. \langle g_i| g_j\rangle=\delta_{ij} for any g_i,g_j\in G, then the matrix element of \cal{A}(g) is \begin{equation}\mathbf{A}_{ij}(g)=\langle g_i|\cal{A}(g)|g_j\rangle\,.\tag{3}\end{equation}

-- If the basis $|g_1\rangle, \cdots, |g_n\rangle$ is not orthonormal, the matrix form $\mathbf{A'}(g)$ differs from the above $\mathbf{A}(g)$ by a similar transformation.
+- If the basis |g_1\rangle, \cdots, |g_n\rangle is not orthonormal, the matrix form \mathbf{A'}(g) differs from the above \mathbf{A}(g) by a similar transformation.

 - To find irreducible representation, one can start with any matrix form and diagonalize it.
 So for convenience, we usually use the matrix form (3) as the adjoint representation.